 Topics Related to Gorges State Park

-Join a ranger on a hike on Raymond Fisher Pond Trail to find and identify spring ephemeral wildflowers of Gorges State Park.
-Be prepared for a 1.6 mile hike and dress for the weather.
-Meet at Rainbow Falls Trailhead.
+Join a ranger on a hike to Upper Bearwallow Falls.
+During the hike, we will learn about the flora on the trail and discuss the unique geology of Gorges.
+Be prepared for a half mile hike and dress for the weather.
+Meet at Bearwallow Picnic Area.

 Gorges State Park in Transylvania County will host its third annual Mountain Monarch Festival on Saturday, Sept.
 28 from 10 a.m. to 4 p.m. at the park’s visitor center.
 The festival celebrates the monarch butterfly during its migration and bring attention to the species’ declining numbers.